Rotary Kiln Testing in the Innovation Center

 Available Rotary Kiln Testing Equipment

 Both direct-fired and indirect-fired kilns can be tested in the FEECO Innovation Center, at both batch and pilot scale.
-All kilns are capable of testing co-current and counter-current air flow configurations, with a variety of optional equipment available to accommodate various process needs.
+Direct-fired kilns are capable of testing co-current and counter-current air flow configurations, and a variety of optional equipment is available to accommodate various process needs.
 Optional testing equipment includes:

 • Combustion chamber